wsrn829/wsrn829/README.md

 ----------------------------

 Just like languages, designing is a form of communication.
 I am obsessed with the future me,\
-who could "effortlessly" implement all kinds of designs she likes with code. :)
+who could "effortlessly" implement all kinds of designs she likes with code. [*React - Empowering efficient and responsive user interfaces with JavaScript.*](https://react.dev/)

-* 🖥️  See my portfolio at [https://sarinawuphd.com/](http://sarinawuphd.com/)
+* 🖥️  See my portfolio at [*https://sarinawuphd.com/*](http://sarinawuphd.com/)
 * 🧠  I'm learning React, JavaScript, AI, TailwindCSS, CI/CD, and various Cloud Platforms.
 * 🧠  I thoroughly enjoyed dedicating my entire spring break last year to improving my Django skills.
 Upon reviewing my Django projects, I remain comfortable using it and am actively working on deploying one.